Lots of people are California dreamin’, but the reality is that the most populous U.S. state is one of the most expensive.

 Housing Costs in California

 You’re going to be hard pressed to rent or buy a place for less than $1,000 a month in California, despite the fact that the state has over 14 million housing units (per the latest census data).
-Redfin put the median sale price of California homes at $700,000 in October 2021, compared with a U.S. median existing-home sale price of $353,900 that month, and the the California Association of Realtors® predicted a state median of over $800,000 in 2022.
+Redfin put the median sale price of California homes at $695,300 in February 2023, compared with a U.S. median existing-home sale price of $359,000 the previous month.

 Utilities can add up fast, especially when you add cable and internet bills.